 - Continuous representation of the object of interest

-- Physical actions or labeled button presses instead of complex syntax
+- Physical actions or labelled button presses instead of complex syntax

 - Rapid incremental reversible operations whose impact on the object of interest is immediately visible.